Shout! Studios: 2010s

-The following year, Shout! (via its Westchester Films division) acquired the domestic rights to the entire library of Morgan Creek Productions (with the exception of the original Young Guns, which is still owned by Lionsgate, successor to the film's international distributor, Vestron Pictures).

 On January 10, 2017, Shout Factory acquired the worldwide television format and ancillary rights to Starcade with plans to reboot the series.
 On January 17, Shout!
 Factory announced their acquisition of the broadcast and home media distribution rights for the first three Digimon Adventure tri. films with plans for a dual-language release on DVD and Blu-ray.
 On May 18, Shout!
 Factory acquired the North American distribution rights to In This Corner of the World, with a U.S. theatrical release to take place on August 11, co-released by Funimation Films.
 In October, it was revealed that Shout!
-Factory would be the distributor for GKIDS' re-releases of Studio Ghibli films formerly owned by Disney in the US (although Disney has the Asian (including Japan/China/Taiwan) distribution rights themselves, thus replacing the titles' original Japanese theatrical distributors such as Toho, Toei and Shochiku); afterwards, Shout! began distributing other GKIDS films.
+Factory would be the distributor for GKIDS' North American re-releases of Studio Ghibli films formerly owned by Disney in the U.S. Titles included My Neighbor Totoro, Ponyo, Princess Mononoke, Howl's Moving Castle, Kiki's Delivery Service, and Spirited Away.
+Afterwards, Shout! began distributing other GKIDS films, like Summer Wars and Wolf Children.
+In April 2025, it was announced that Shout! would release a steelbook Blu-ray of Studio Ghibli's Grave of the Fireflies, which had been out of print for years.

-On November 13, 2017, Shout!
+In November 2017, Shout!
 Factory announced the formation of Shout!
 Studios, a production and distribution arm that specializes in content development.
-The first films to be distributed under the new banner include Humor Me, Big Fish & Begonia (partnering with Funimation Films again for theatrical distribution) The House of Tomorrow, and Basmati Blues, all slated for a 2018 premiere.
-In addition to film projects, Shout!
-Studios will also develop original television productions.
+The first films to be distributed under the new banner included Humor Me, The House of Tomorrow, and Izzy Gets the F Across Town, all slated for 2018 premieres, along with Basmati Blues and Big Fish & Begonia (partnering with Funimation Films again for theatrical distribution).

 In March 2018, Shout!
-Factory acquired the New Horizons film library from its founder Roger Corman; Shout! will distribute this catalog in North America, Europe, Russia and Australia.
-Shout! also expanded its U.S. and Canadian distribution deal with ITV Studios Global Entertainment to cover over 135 films and TV series from ITV's library, with the exception of select titles that FilmRise distributed for streaming media, including Hell's Kitchen.
-In August, Shout! struck a deal with Sesame Workshop to distribute the Sesame Street home video library, taking over from Warner Bros.
+Factory teamed up with China-based Ace Film to acquired the New Horizons film library from its founder Roger Corman.
+Shout! will distribute this catalog in North America, Europe, Russia, and Australia.
+Shout! also expanded its North American distribution deal with ITV Studios Global Entertainment to cover over 135 films and TV series from ITV's library, with TV series includingThe Prisoner, Hammer House of Horror, several Gerry Anderson TV shows, and others.
+In August, Shout! struck a multi-year deal with Sesame Workshop to distribute the Sesame Street home video library, taking over from Warner Bros.
 Home Entertainment.